obeshor/DevCTraining-DeepLearning-Phase1-Notes/docs/Lesson 3 - Introduction to Neural Network.md

 * L1 regularization
 * L2 regularization
-* dropout regularization
+* Dropout
-* early stopping (this is not a formal regularization method, but can effectively limit overfitting)
+* Early stopping : This method prevents Overfitting.
+We track the loss on the validation set during the training phase and use it to determine when to stop training such that the model is accurate but not overfitting

 <p align="center">
   <img src="./images/lesson-3/regularization.PNG" width="50%">